What Is the Clip Tool?

 - Save time by working with a subset of data.

-- Perform area and summary statistics to your area of interest.
+- Perform area and summary statistics for your area of interest.

 - Improves cartographic output by clipping imagery to a specific extent.